golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 In this example `-n` stands for cluster name, which we don't support yet - hence the unexpected request for the SSH password.

-The solution is to precede your arguments with `--`:
+The solution is to precede your arguments with the double-dash symbol (`--`):
 ```bash
 ray submit golem-cluster.yaml examples/simple-task.py -- -n 20
 ```